- Sophie &Friends

 Beautiful flowers - in the garbage.

 So, where does a bride begin, 8 months out from her wedding? - Pinterest my friends!
-I started a board and included my sister Sophie and my husband’s sister Colleen, who is very crafty herself and runs a blog about cooking, crafts and girl time.
+I started a board and included my sister Sophie and my husband’s sister Colleen, who is very crafty herself and formally ran a blog about cooking, crafts and girl time.
 We all searched the web and pinned handmade flowers we liked.
 I knew I needed 14 different styles since I wanted a different type of flower on each table.
 I also wanted each guest’s escort card to be a small vase contain a single flower from their table's centerpiece.

 The real flower making began with my husband’s Aunt Cathy.
 She is an excellent crocheter.
 I sent her some yarn and she, with the help of my mother-in-law, Essie, got started on making hundreds (and I mean hundreds) of crochet flowers.
 They passed the flowers on to me and I made stems for them by painting 12 inch skewers green and hot gluing a few of each “bloom” to make them rich and full.
 I topped each one with a rhinestone because all that glitters is good in my book.